Stakeholder Informed Modeling of Innovations in the FEW

 Program Overview

 Anthropogenic processes, such as urbanization and globalization, are creating increased demands for food, energy, and water (the “FEW”), while climate change is amplifying the rate and extent of resource degradation.
 Washington State University has a large team of interdisciplinary researchers working to explore the FEW nexus to explore how innovations in technology, policy, and management (e.g., renewable energy, in-stream flow requirements) can increase resilience across all of the FEW sectors in the system.
-This program coordinates with our NSF-funded ColumbiaFEW team to access and participate in two-way engagement with FEW stakeholders to develop new strategies and understand innovation adoption in real world settings.
+This program coordinated with our NSF-funded ColumbiaFEW team to access and participate in two-way engagement with FEW stakeholders to develop new strategies and understand innovation adoption in real world settings.